 Take care of yourself.

-I know we already mentioned exercise, but it also goes beyond that.
+We already mentioned exercise, but it also goes beyond that.
 Things like eating healthfully, minimizing sugar and alcohol intake, getting enough rest, and finding time to do the things you enjoy are all important.
 Enjoying some music, escaping into a good book, etc. can help.
 Relaxation techniques, which can be as simple as practicing deep breathing when you feel angry or down, taking yourself to a quiet place where you can meditate on a favorite experience or visualizing a special place you’ve been, etc. can help your mood and spirit.

 Learn to say no.